brchen777/auto-update/README.md

 2. Run server
     > npm run server

+3. Use Netcat to connect socket:
+    > nc socket_connection_host socket_connection_port

+    Example:
+    > nc 127.0.0.1 1235

-3. Use Repl mode, you can use:
+4. In repl mode, you can use:

     (1) Zip files to a package, broadcast all clients to download and unzip it:
     > updateAll(src_path_in_upload_path);